Seakty/Energy-Consumption-Prediction/README.md

 3. Follow the step-by-step explanations and run the cells

 ## 📈 Results
-The best-performing model was XGBoost with 92% accuracy.
+The best-performing model was Linear-Regression with r2-score 0.799.

-## 🙌 Acknowledgements
-Thanks to [data source or inspiration].